 I am lucky enough to have been exploring the world since as far back as I can remember.
 My parents always put an emphasis on the importance of being exposed to different cultures and life experiences, and I have loved discovering new cities and seeing what each place had to offer since I was a young child.

-After graduating from college, I wanted to continue my travels so I choose to move to Thailand to teach English in a small, rural village.
+After graduating from college, I wanted to continue my travels so I chose to move to Thailand to teach English in a small, rural village.
 I have never experienced such hospitality and genuine kindness from people before.
 There, they showed me what it was like to live in and be a part of a community.
 I was eager to share my experience and returned home to become a Thailand and Indonesia Specialist in the hope of guiding others to uncover the hidden secrets of Southeast Asia.

-Start planning your trip to Southeast Asia with Sydney by calling
+Start planning your tailor-made trip with Sydney

 Q&A with Sydney